-has reinstated a restriction on the number devices you can detach from Google Play Music.
+has reinstated a restriction on the number devices you can detach from ay Music.

 This change resurrects a rule that was in place in 2012, limiting the number of yearly device de-authorizations to four.
 That limit was removed after user uproar, but was quietly reinstated this week.

-To find out if you have reached the limit, head to the Settings > My Devices in the Google Play Music app on Android or iPhone.
+To find out if you have reached the limit, head to the Settings > My Devices in the ay Music app on Android or ione.
 Tapping on the X next to a device name should remove it.
 However, if it does not disappear then it’s likely you have reached the limit.
 Unfortunately the app does not provide any feedback beyond that.

-The only way to get confirmation is through the Play Music web app, which will give a specific message that, “Sorry, you’ve deauthorized too many devices.”
+The only way to get confirmation is through the ay Music web app, which will give a specific message that, “Sorry, you’ve deauthorized too many devices.”

-While it may seen this is a niche complaint limited to tech writers and Android geeks who buy devices by the bucket full, there are some practical concerns.
-When doing a factory reset—which sometimes is necessary if a device is acting buggy—Play Music often creates a duplicate entry for the device.
+ile it may seen this is a niche complaint limited to tech writers Android geeks who buy devices by the bucket full, there are some practical concerns. en doing a factory reset—which sometimes is necessary if a device is acting buggy—ay Music often creates a duplicate entry for the device.
 The same thing sometimes occur when you update to a new version of Android.
 So even if you only have one phone or tablet, you could potentially have four or more “devices” attached to your account.

-Android Police's Ryan Whitwam convinced Google Play support to reset the number of device de-authorizations on his account, however.
-This would solve the issue in a clunky, roundabout way, but the ordeal is probably going to create some angry and confused customers in the interim.
+Android lice’s convinced ay support to reset the number of device de-authorizations on his account, however.
+This would solve the issue in a clunky, roundabout way, but the ordeal is probably going to create some angry confused customers in the interim.

-‘ve reached out to about the change and will update this post if the company gets back to us.
+‘ve reached out to about the change will update this post if the company gets back to us.